Alice Nielsen

-Alice Nielsen (June 7, 1872 – March 8, 1943) was a Broadway performer and operatic soprano who had her own opera company and starred in several Victor Herbert operettas.
+Alice Nielsen (June 7, 1872 – March 8, 1943) was an American Broadway performer and operatic lyric soprano.
+She starred in several Victor Herbert operettas and performed with her own Alice Nielsen Opera Company.

 Background

 Her father, Rasmus, was a Danish troubadour from Aarhus.
-Her mother, Sara Kilroy, was an Irish musician from Donegal.
-Rasmus and Sara met in South Bend, Indiana, where Sara studied music at St. Mary's, now part of Notre Dame.
+Her mother, Sara Kilroy, was an Irish musician from County Donegal.
+Rasmus and Sara met in South Bend, Indiana, United States, where Sara studied music at St. Mary's, now part of Notre Dame.
 After Rasmus was injured in the Civil War, the couple moved to Nashville, Tennessee, where Alice was born.
 The Nielsens moved to Warrensburg, Missouri, when Alice was two.
 Rasmus died a few years later.
 Sara moved to Kansas City with four surviving children.

 Early career

 Alice Nielsen roamed downtown Kansas City as a child singing.
 Outside the Kansas City Club, she was heard by wealthy meat packer Jakob Dold and invited to sing at his daughter's birthday party.
 Alice was a hit.
 Dold sent her to represent Missouri at a musicale at the Grover Cleveland White House.
 On her return, she was cast in a regional tour with Jules Grau's opera company for a season.
 When it ended, Nielsen joined St. Patrick's Church choir.
 She married the church organist and had a son.
 When the marriage turned violent she left for San Francisco on the vaudeville circuit, joined by Arthur Pryor, performing with Burton Stanley and Pyke Opera.
 In San Francisco she became a soloist at the St. Patrick's, singing at The Wig-Wam and becoming a star in Balfe's Satanella.
 Joining the Tivoli Opera Company, trained by Ida Valegra, Nielsen played 150 roles in two years.
 In 1895, Nielsen was hired by The Bostonians, a leading light opera company, which took her to New York City and national fame in 1896.
 In New York she became a pupil of Frederick Bristol and Sarah Robinson-Duff.